3.5% rule: Formulation

 Chenoweth and Maria Stephan studied the success rates of civil resistance efforts from 1900 to 2006, focusing on the major violent and nonviolent efforts to bring about regime change during that time.
 To be classified as successful, a movement had to achieve its aims within one year of peak turnout, and had to satisfy strict criteria for nonviolence.
 By comparing the success rates of 323 violent and nonviolent campaigns, Stephan and Chenoweth demonstrated that only 26% of violent revolts were successful, whereas 53% of nonviolent campaigns were successful.

-Of the 25 largest movements they studied, 20 were nonviolent, and they found that nonviolent movements attracted, on average, four times as many participants as violent movements did.
+They found that nonviolent movements attracted four times as many participants as violent movements, on average, meaning that 20 of the 25 largest movements they studied were nonviolent.
 They also demonstrated that nonviolent movements tended to precede the development of more democratic regimes than did violent movements.

-Chenoweth coined a rule about the level of participation necessary for a movement to succeed, calling it the "3.5% rule", based on findings originally discussed by Mark Lichbach in 1995, in The Rebel's Dilemma: Economics, Cognition, and Society.
+Chenoweth coined a rule about the level of participation necessary for a movement to succeed, calling it the "3.5% rule", based on findings originally discussed by Mark Lichbach in his 1995 book The Rebel's Dilemma: Economics, Cognition, and Society.
 Lichbach proposed that 5% of the population could topple a government, and that no opposition movement could ever hope to surpass that number due to the free-rider problem.
 In 2013, Chenoweth revisited Lichbach's proposal using the Nonviolent and Violent Campaigns and Outcomes (NAVCO) 1.1 dataset.
-Chenoweth found that nearly every movement with active participation from at least 3.5% of the population succeeded.
-All of the campaigns that achieved that threshold were nonviolent.
+Chenoweth found that nearly every movement in the dataset with active participation from at least 3.5% of the population succeeded.
+All of the campaigns that achieved the 3.5% threshold were nonviolent.

-Chenoweth has noted that nonviolent campaigns attract participation from larger numbers of people than do violent ones, in part because they have fewer requirements for physical ability or weapons, and that the larger numbers of people result in a greater likelihood of gaining political success.
-Chenoweth has cautioned that the rule should be viewed as a "rule of thumb" rather than as a hard-and-fast law, also describing it as a descriptive rather than a prescriptive theory, and underscoring the importance of other factors, such as momentum, organization, and strategic leadership.
+Chenoweth has noted that nonviolent campaigns attract participation from larger numbers of people than violent ones, in part because they have fewer requirements for physical ability or weapons, which in turn results in a greater likelihood of gaining political success.
+Chenoweth has cautioned that the rule should be viewed as a "rule of thumb" rather than as a hard-and-fast law, since it is a descriptive rather than a prescriptive theory which omits other important factors such as momentum, organization, and strategic leadership.

-Subsequently, Chenoweth has noticed that both nonviolent and armed resistance have been decreasing in efficacy since 2010, concluding that this is the result of authoritarian regimes learning from history, coordinating with one another, and training their armies and police to discourage defections within their ranks.
+Subsequently, Chenoweth has observed that both nonviolent and armed resistance have been decreasing in efficacy since 2010, concluding that this is the result of authoritarian regimes learning from history, coordinating with one another, and training their armies and police to discourage defections within their ranks.
 Consequently, Chenoweth has advised that civil resistance movements take these changes into account and alter their tactics accordingly.

 Among the successful campaigns cited by Chenoweth as fitting with the 3.5% rule are the Cedar Revolution, the Singing Revolution, some of the 2012–2013 Egyptian protests, the fall of communism in Albania, the 2019–2022 Sudanese protests, the Velvet Revolution, and the Rose Revolution.